mastermindLAB/mastermindLAB.github.io/_posts/2019-04-09-google_analytics.md

 This can be found in google analytics Admin panel under property settings.

-Here your go you should see this once you successfully do this 2 simple step.
+Here your go you should see this!
+Once you have successfully do this simple steps mentioned.

 ### Happy Google Analytics